MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Select-Object.md

 ## NOTES

-PowerShell includes the following aliases for `Select-Object`:
+Windows PowerShell includes the following aliases for `Select-Object`:

 - `select`